poof-backup/poof/README.md

 it other than `poof` integration.

-Preserving the poof! configuration for threat levels 3 and 4
+Preserving the poof\! configuration for threat levels 3 and 4
 ------------------------------------------------------------

 The `config` and `cconfig` commands display the current configuration and copy